 David de Rooij is a Dutch comic artist and animator.
 He has drawn comics since he was a small boy.
 His contributions for his highschool's information paper caught the attention of educational magazine De Qvijver, for which David has made illustrations for several years.

 By 2002, he began his studies in graphic design at the ArtEZ Institute of the Arts in Arnhem and the Willem de Kooning Academy in Rotterdam, where he eventually shifted to Animation.
 He is a storyboard artist and character animator with Anikey Studios in The Hague, and spends his spare time drawing comics.

 He did his first steps in the field of comics together with his older brother, scriptwriter Johan de Rooij.
 Their collaboration started with 'The X-Fools', a parody on 'The X Files' for magazine De Stripper in 1998.
 David has contributed to De Lijn, the smallpress magazine edited by his brother.
 He was hired by energy company Eneco to draw the 'Zonnetje Zonnebloem' strip and he has also drawn for T-Mobile, Aegon, Nationale Nederlanden and Centraal Beheer Achmea.

-David and Johan make comic strips for the publications of AFMP/FNV, the association for military personnel in the Netherlands.
+David and Johan have made comic strips for the publications of AFMP/FNV, the association for military personnel in the Netherlands, since early 2011.
 These include the gag strip 'Bram en René van de Marechaussee' for De Marechausseevereniging and oneshot comic pages for Oplinie.
-David is also a talented caricature artist, which he has showcased in the Dutch edition of MAD Magazine.
+David retired from the strip in late 2013 to focus on his other projects.
+He is also a talented caricature artist, which he has showcased in the Dutch edition of MAD Magazine.